 What is HTTPS?

 HTTPS is a security-enhanced version of Hypertext Transfer Protocol (HTTP), the application protocol through which all data communication on the web happens.
-HTTP helps web users to retrieve web pages.
-HTTPS, or HTTP Secure, does the same, but securely, so that unauthorized users cannot access information they are not supposed to have.
+HTTP helps web users retrieve web pages.
+HTTPS, or HTTP Secure, does the same but in a more secure manner.
+HTTPs functions so that unauthorized users cannot access information they are not supposed to have.

 Definitions: what do the terms mean?